nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 See the requirements and supported operating systems in the [NGINX Agent Technical Specifications]({{< relref "technical-specifications.md" >}}) topic.

-## Deploy NGINX and NGINX Plus on Docker
+## Deploy Offical NGINX and NGINX Plus Containers

 Docker images are available in the [Deploying NGINX and NGINX Plus on Docker](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/) NGINX documentation.